 *If you or someone you know is experiencing suicidal thoughts, help is available.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255 and is available 24/7, or you can text the word “HOME” to 741741 to reach the Crisis Text Line.

-Although experts have not found one proven cause of these disorders, there have been many studies done that connect the disorder to certain markers such as genetics.
-In fact, genetics is the number one risk factor of bipolar disorder and the studies have shown some definite connections.
+Although experts have not found one proven cause of these disorders, there have been many studies done that connect the disorder to things like genetics.
+In fact, genetics may be the number one risk factor for developing bipolar disorder and the studies have shown some definite connections.

 Changes In Lifestyle

 Making certain changes in your day to day life can help stabilize your mood and manage your symptoms.
 Below are a few ideas to get you started.

 Educate yourself: Learning all you can about bipolar disorder may help you better understand your own symptoms and tell your experiences with others

 Follow a regular sleep pattern: Getting enough sleep and having a routine may help you limit stress and minimize the impact of your symptoms.